guidantas21/lazy-tsp-instances/README.md

-# Lazy TSP instances
+# Lazy TSP Instances

-The TSPLIB instance format is quite annoying to parse, and it is annoying to write a parser for each lprgramming language.
-Therefore, the idea is to simplify the instance to the most format basic format possible, so writting a instance reader is awalays trivial and does not take a lot of time.
-This script simplifies TSPLIB instance files by extracting the distance matrix and saving it in a simpler format.
-It supports parallel processing and filtering based on instance dimensions.
+The [TSPLIB 95 format](http://comopt.ifi.uni-heidelberg.de/software/TSPLIB95/tsp95.pdf) is widely used for representing instances of the Traveling Salesman Problem (TSP), but it can be tedious and error-prone to parse—especially when writing instance readers in different programming languages.

+**Lazy TSP Instances** simplifies this format to the bare essentials, making it easier to load and use TSP instances in any environment.
+The script supports parallel processing and allows filtering by instance dimension.

+---

-## Lazy instance format
+## Lazy Instance Format

-The format contains only the instance name, dimension and weight matrix:
+The simplified format contains only the instance name, dimension, and full weight matrix:

 ```
 <instance name>